derekdstratton/advice-learning/next-todo.md

     - they work, but theyre slow unless batches of >1 are used so we can actually use it lol
-7. create a `requirements.txt` or something for easy installation: i just needed torch, torchvision, and pandas for train. test needs gym, gym-super-mario-bros
+7. create a `requirements.txt` or something for easy installation: i just needed torch, torchvision, and pandas for train. test needs gym, gym-super-mario-bros, idk about create
+8. make jupyter notebooks also run remotely :D
+9. To better my efficiency, instead of having a static number of epochs, dynamically choose the number of epochs to keep going until you aren't learning any more

 #### Convenience/Style
 - make it so git lfs tracks SuperMario dataset (i messed it up)